krfkeith/piccol/docs/source/DOCS.rst

 ('Failure' is very similar to exceptions in other languages, except that Piccol failures don't have a type and have a ligher implementation in the VM.)

-When a function is called, (see :ref:`function-calls` above) Piccol's syntax puts the input value on the *left* of the function name, while the function's return type must be specified on the *right*.
+When a function is called, (see :ref:`function-calls` syntax above) Piccol's syntax puts the input value on the *left* of the function name, while the function's return type must be specified on the *right*.

 .. note::